November 15, 2021

-Elsevier recognized an opportunity to modernize their existing publication process.
+Building an application to speed up the peer review process would help Elsevier remain a leader in healthcare research.
 They dedicated a small project team consisting of Serghei Ghidora (Tech Lead), Paul Foeckler (Product Owner), and a UX Designer to develop a minimum viable product (MVP) to make the peer review process faster and more efficient.

 Streamlining a very manual, logically complex publication process is a tall task.
 Serghei knew that being flexible was going to be key to developing a successful MVP.